Superbition/Celestte-Docs/docs/database/query-builder.md

 ## Getting Started

-The Polyel Query Builder offers you a convenient, expressive interface to interacting with your databases.
+The Voltis Query Builder offers you a convenient, expressive interface to interacting with your databases.
 It provides you with most of the functionality that nearly all queries require, making it easy and rapid to write SQL statements in your application.
 It also provides you with piece of mind as all data inputs are bound to the query using PHP PDO prepared statements, so you are protected against SQL injection attacks.

-When using the Query Builder, Polyel will handle getting the correct type of connection for you automatically, read and write connections are retrieved from the connection pool for you as well, you don’t need to worry about database connections and their pools.
+When using the Query Builder, Voltis will handle getting the correct type of connection for you automatically, read and write connections are retrieved from the connection pool for you as well, you don’t need to worry about database connections and their pools.

 <div class="warnMsg">Even though the Query Builder will automatically handle data binding for you with PHP PDO Prepared statements, protecting you from SQL injection attacks, column names are not protected by this, so it is down to you as the developer to use a whitelist to manage which columns are used in database queries.
 Never allow the user input to select columns, always use a whitelist to validate against.</div>